Aviation SMS Success Dependent on Safety Culture

 - Completely transparent (not sensitive in any manner and employee trusts management with knowing the source).

-There are other safety reporting systems that don't permit anonymous reporting, but support confidential reporting.
+Other safety reporting systems don't permit anonymous reporting but support confidential reporting.
 In these cases, the system receives the report and a "system administrator" de-identifies the reported safety issue.
-In my expert opinion, the lack of anonymous reporting reduces the number of safety reports that could potentially be submitted into the SMS.
+In my expert opinion, the lack of anonymous reporting reduces the number of safety reports that could potentially be submitted to the SMS.

 In the case where there are three degrees of protection, we can equate these three degrees of protection with "degrees of managerial trust."
 For example:

 - Completely anonymous means "Reporter doesn't trust management;"